 Budgetary Basis.
 The national economic slowdown and a recession in the housing sector adversely impacted growth in the Commonwealth during fiscal year 2008.
 Declining home sales and home values, a contraction in available credit from woes in the financial markets, slightly higher unemployment and lower personal consumption resulted in less growth in fiscal year 2008 revenues than had been projected in the February 2008.
 Commonwealth revenues still exceeded the certified estimate for fiscal year 2008 by \$167.5 million or 0.6 percent.
 Preliminary estimates from February 2008 projected a revenue surplus of \$427 million during fiscal year 2008.
 Lower than projected revenues from corporate and personal income taxes were responsible for the lower than projected growth.
 Final Commonwealth General Fund revenues for the fiscal year totaled \$27,928.2 million.
 Total fiscal year 2008 revenues, net of reserves for tax refunds and including intergovernmental transfers and additional resources totaled \$27,502.9 million.
 Total expenditures, net of appropriation lapses and including intergovernmental transfers and expenditures from additional sources, were \$27,450.9 million.
 As a result of Commonwealth financial operations during fiscal year 2008, the preliminary unappropriated surplus balance, prior to the statutorily required transfer to the Budget Stabilization Reserve Fund, totaled \$582.9 million.
-In response to lower-than-projected growth in Commonwealth revenues, the General Assembly approved and the Governor signed into law, a one-year suspension of the 25 percent transfer of a portion of the unappropriated surplus balance to the Budget Stabilization Reserve Fund for fiscal year 2008.
+In response to lower-than-projected growth in the 25 percent transfer of the unappropriated surplus balance to the Budget Stabilization Reserve Fund for fiscal year 2008.